raivatshah/CS2100/revision.md

 Old: ASCII 8 bit sequence for representing 255 characters
 New: UNICODE.
 Encoding schemes for backward compatibility.

+Take up 1 byte in C

 ## Lecture 4 - Function & Pointer

 **C Functions**

 Large program should be modular.
 Function allows better maintenance and reusability.
 Sample func header:

-`int sum(int x, int y)` Includes input and its type, return type and the name.
+`int sum(int x, int y)` Includes input and its type, return type and the name of function.

 Function can return atmost 1 result directly.
-Variables declared in function is only alive and visible in that function.
+Variables declared in function are only alive and visible in that function.

 Actual arguments in a function call have a 1-to-1 correspondence with the formal parameters declarated in function header.
 Eg `sum(3, 4)` implies `x = 3, y = 4` in the above example.